 In addition to the tools provided by the Wake Forest standard notebook load, Math students have access to a full suite of tools for class, project and research that aid them in completing their degree.
-These tools include MatLab, Maple, SPlus, CoCoa, and a full suite of GNU compiler tools.
+These tools include MatLab, Maple,R, CoCoa, and a full suite of GNU compiler tools.
 These tools are located on a Red Hat server made available to only the Math Department and those working in conjunction with them.

 Through the use of operating system virtualization, the Computer Science Department is able to offer a unique set of software tools that allow students to experience the nuances of various operating systems.
 Depending on the class, students may find themselves working on one of the many varieties of UNIX that are available in today's marketplace.
-These may include Ubuntu, Debian and Red Hat Linux as well as Oracle Solaris, Oracle Solaris 11 Express and OpenSolaris.
-These may include Ubuntu, Debian and Red Hat Linux as well as Sun Microsystem's Solaris and OpenSolaris.
-The Wake Forest Microsoft Windows standard load comes on the students notebooks, and various classes are taught on the Windows platform as well as MAC OS X.
+These may include Ubuntu, Debian and Red Hat Linux as well as Oracle Solaris 11.
+The Wake Forest Microsoft Windows standard load comes on the students' notebooks, and various classes are taught on the Windows platform as well as MAC OS X. Students also have access to various mobile platforms including the iPad, iPhone and Android platform.
+In addition students have access to 16 GPU servers (Graphics Processing Units) utilized in classes teaching CUDA stream programming.

-Students and faculty have access to the Wake Forest DEAC Cluster, a high performance cluster with 225 nodes.
+Students and faculty have access to the Wake Forest DEAC Cluster, a high performance Linux cluster with 238 nodes with 1900+ processor cores with 11TB of RAM, limited Infiniband connectivity, and 80TB of storage.
 The Wake Forest DEAC cluster currently offers the computational research community a wide variety of commercial scientific software as well as open source middleware necessary to effectively and efficiently utilize the high performance computing cluster.
 Many campus wide licensed software packages available on the Wake Forest issued laptops are available on the cluster as well.
-Currently, researchers on the cluster have dedicated access to: any Red Hat Enterprise Linux 4 provided software; Fortran 77 and Fortran 90 compilers from Intel, Portland Group, and Absoft; OpenMP API support from Intel; MPI support for Ethernet (MPICH2) from Argonne National Lab and Infiniband (MVAPICH2) from Ohio State University; and commercial software packages such as Matlab R2010a, Maple 14, Mathematica 7, and ITT IDL.
-The cluster will be upgraded to Red Hat Enterprise Linux 6 in the Spring 2011 semester, bringing the latest advances in software development to the research community.
-Information Systems also provides telephone and cable television services to the students, faculty, and staff of Wake Forest.
+Currently, researchers on the cluster have dedicated access to: any Red Hat Enterprise Linux 6 provided software; Fortran 77 and Fortran 90 compilers from Intel, Portland Group, and Absoft; OpenMP API support from Intel; MPI support for Ethernet (MPICH2) from Argonne National Lab and Infiniband (MVAPICH2) from Ohio State University; and commercial software packages such as Matlab R2012a, Maple 15, Mathematica 8, and ITT IDL.

-Cable television provides a recreational outlet, but also plays an important role by providing access to campus information and educational offerings.
-Cable channel 6 is student-run WAKE-TV which features various student programs.
-Channels 20 and 22 carry SCOLA and SCOLA2, nonprofit educational services that feature television programming from more than 50 different countries in their original languages.
+Information Systems provides telephone and cable television services to the students, faculty, and staff of Wake Forest University.
+All residence hall rooms are equipped with telephone jacks and cable TV connections.
+Local dial service for the campus and Winston-Salem area is provided upon request at no additional charge.
+Cable television, while providing a recreational outlet, plays an important role by providing access to campus information and educational offerings.
+Cable channel 6 is student-run

+WAKE-TV which features various student programs.
 Information Systems also offers select HDTV channels to students in residence halls.

-Information Systems provides assistance online at help.wfu.edu, by telephone at 758-HELP (4357) and supports walk-in customers at The Bridge located on the main floor of the Z. Smith Reynolds Library.
+Information Systems provides assistance online at help.wfu.edu, by telephone at 336-758-HELP (4357) and supports walk-in customers at The Bridge located on the main floor of the Z. Smith Reynolds Library.
 The Bridge offers information technology services including multimedia, filming, computer repair, and equipment loans and purchases.
 The Bridge is a partnership of the Z. Smith Reynolds Library and Information Systems.
 Hours of operation are posted online at help.wfu.edu/calendar.
 A voice mail retrieval system is activated on weekends and during holiday breaks to respond to emergency calls.
 Students have 24-hour access to online support resources at help.wfu.edu.